kxr/kxr.github.io/_drafts/aws-certified-solutions-architech-professional-preparation-notes.md

 - Scan operation iterates over items with 1 MB size limit of items scanned per operation.

 ## ElastiCache

+- You can update an existing Cache Subnet Group but changing the Cache Subnet Group of a deployed Cache Cluster is not currently allowed.
+-

 ## Elastic MapReduce